Blank Space: Adaptive Causal Coding for Streaming Communications Over Multi-Hop Networks: Introduction

-In this work, we provide a coding-based solution that mitigates the trade-off between throughput-delay-efficiency in multi-hop networks.
+In this work, we propose a coding-based solution that mitigates the trade-off between throughput-delay-efficiency in multi-hop networks.
 Optimizing this trade-off remains an open question, and to the best of our knowledge, this is the first work addressing this problem using RLNC.
 We propose \acf{bs-acrlnc}, a novel adaptive and causal solution that generalizes AC-RLNC to achieve the desired triplet trade-off in multi-hop networks.

 In \ac{bs-acrlnc}, intermediate nodes may employ \acf{net-acrlnc}, a light-computational re-encoding algorithm. \ac{net-acrlnc} enables nodes to adaptively adjust their re-transmission rates based on channel conditions (similarly to the source in \ac{acrlnc}) and schedule idle periods to prevent ineffective transmissions.
 The nodes manage their sliding coding windows based on decoding assessment rather than actual packet decoding, eliminating the decoding computational overhead. \ac{net-acrlnc} introduces two transmission suspension mechanisms: 1) Blank Space Period, which considers the forward channels bottleneck - see Fig.~\ref{fig:network}, and 2) No-New No-FEC approach, which stems from the \ac{bs-acrlnc} algorithm structure of independently operating nodes, based on the current buffer state and content.
 These two mechanisms effectively reduce the channel usage rate and increase the goodput, while maintaining high delivery rates and low in-order delivery delay.

-Our experimental results demonstrate a substantial improvement in resource efficiency while reducing channel usage.
-For example, for a setting with a network bottleneck of $40\%$ erasure rate, the channel usage drops by $20\%$ for the end-to-end network, and up to $40\%$ for individual nodes, compared to a baseline RLNC implementation.
-This usage rate further decreases as the global bottleneck erasure rate increases.
-Notably, the increase in efficiency is achieved while maintaining competitive performance in the rate-delay trade-off for URLLC, ensuring that improved resource utilization does not come at the cost of degraded network performance.
+\rg{Related work has also considered chain-topology networks with batch RLNC.
+In particular, Dong et al.~[7] provide analytical expressions for maximum throughput and end-to-end latency in a line network under link outages.
+While their analysis focuses on outage events, our work instead tracks channel conditions in real time, taking into account node bottlenecks and dynamically adjusting transmissions to mitigate the throughput–delay–efficiency tradeoff.}